Search

 Level-up your ransomware prevention

 Typical incident response plans often focus on the later stages of ransomware attacks because that’s when it’s evident that criminals have gotten into your enterprise.
-It’s typically only then that you may realize that your current detection measures weren’t enough.
+It’s typically only then that you may realize your current ransomware detection measures weren’t enough.

 High fidelity alerts